connor-eg/radarr-purge-stalled-downloads/README.md

 - pyarr (Python library for interacting with *arr software) [documentation](https://pypi.org/project/pyarr/).

 ## Please do not ask me to expand this to other *arr software.
 That would make me cry.
-Feel free to make PRs if you get that working though.
+Feel free to make PRs if you care enough to get that working though.
 It helps other people who are having the same frustration I once did.

 ## Things you probably searched to get here (I am become SEO, the destroyer of frustration.)
 How to automatically remove stalled downloads in Radarr or Sonarr